johnno1962/SwiftRegex/README.md

 	var output = input["men"] ~= "people"

 The input string is captured by reference so were it to be mutable the operation could be performed in place.
-A global function RegexMutable() is defined as shorthand to convert an input string into an NSMutableString under the covers so the above code can become:
+A extension on String with the var mutable is defined as shorthand to convert an input string into an NSMutableString under the covers so the above code can become:

-    func RegexMutable(string: NSString) -> NSMutableString {
-        return NSMutableString(string:string)
-    }

-	var mutable = RegexMutable( input )
+	var mutable = input.mutable

 	mutable["men"] ~= "folk"
 	mutable["the party"] ~= "their country"

+    print(mutable)

 	// "Now is the time for all good folk to come to the aid of their country"